Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

 in fact, under minor restrictions on $f$ and $q$ one may take $m=2$ or even $m=1$ (it is also implicit that (\ref{eq:primes}) holds for $f$ Morse.)
 An analog of the prime $k$-tuple conjecture for the ``long'' interval $M_d(\fp)$ was shown by Pollack \cite{pollack08} provided that $(2p,d)=1$.
 This co-primality condition was removed by Bary-Soroker \cite{B}; Bank and Bary-Soroker then treated the case of short intervals (i.e., $I(f,m)$, $m \ge 2$) and $q$ odd in \cite{BB}.
-We also mention that Entin \cite{entin-bateman-horn} has shown prime $k$-tuple equidistribution for short intervals in a much more general setting, namely for ``Bateman-Horn'' type specializations (e.g., for nonassociate, separable and irreducible polynomials $F_{1}(x,t), \ldots, F_{k}(x,t) \in \fq[x,t]$, he obtains the asymptotics for simultaneous irreducibility of the $k$ specialized polynomials $F_{1}(g(t),t), \ldots, F_{k}(g(t),t)$, for $g \in I(f,m)$.)
-Very recently he has strengthened these results using a more geometric approach, in particular removing the dependence on the classification of finite simple groups \cite{entin-in-preparation}.
+We also mention that Entin \cite{entin-bateman-horn} has shown prime $k$-tuple equidistribution for short intervals in a more general setting, namely for ``Bateman-Horn'' type specializations (e.g., for nonassociate, separable and irreducible polynomials $F_{1}(x,t), \ldots, F_{k}(x,t) \in \fq[x,t]$, he obtains the asymptotics for simultaneous irreducibility of the $k$ specialized polynomials $F_{1}(g(t),t), \ldots, F_{k}(g(t),t)$, for $g \in I(f,m)$); cf. \cite{entin-in-preparation} for recent further developments.
 For a nice survey of recent results on function field analogs of similar questions in classical number theory, including analogs of cancellation in Möbius $\mu$ and Chowla sums described below, see \cite{R_ICMproceedings}.

 A function field analog of the Möbius $\mu$ function on $M_{d}(\fp)$ can be defined as follows: given a squarefree polynomial $g \in M_{d}(\fp)$, write $g$ as a product of $l$ distinct monic irreducibles, i.e., $g = \prod_{i=1}^l g_{i}$, and define $ \mu(g) := (-1)^{l}; $ if $g$ is not squarefree we set $\mu(g) = 0$.
 We then find that there is square root cancellation in Möbius sums, as well as in the auto-correlation type sums appearing in Chowla's conjecture (cf. \cite{C}), for very short intervals in the large $p$ limit. \begin{thm} Assume that $f \in M_{d}(\fp)$ is Morse, and $d \ge 2$.
 Then